StevenH237/Synchrony-ModDocs/Lola/Nuance.md

 - If Lola breaks a Glass Shovel or a Glass weapon, they may pick up its shard without dying.
 - Lola may cause the Shrines of Fire, Pain, Sacrifice, and the Feast to become activated (though picking up the rewards is still deadly).
 - Like any other (vanilla, at least) character, Lola may pick up The Golden Lute.
+- For balance reasons, Lola may directly pick up Potions without any special handling.
+This does however break low%.

 Items that are safe for Lola to directly pick up are outlined in blue.